govau/content-guide/_terms-phrases/dictionaries.md

 Use the spelling organisations use for their own names.

 {% include guide_example.liquid
-  title = "using US spelling for organsiations" content= "
+  title = "using US spelling for organisations" content= "
 World Health Organization
 "